 Among all the choices you have for gold and silver bullion, genuinely historic metal is still around at reasonable prices.
 The runaway classic is ninety-percent U.S. silver coinage.

 Today, those circulated silver coins are the remnants of economic confidence Americans once took for granted.
-After the government cut the cord to gold in 1933, Americans still had their silver for another three decades.
+After the government cut the cord to gold in 1933, which affected the possession of US Gold Coins Pre 1933, Americans still had their silver for another three decades.

-Congress abandoned silver coin currency in 1965 as the nation was slipping into irreparable bankruptcy.
+Congress discontinued silver coin currency in 1965 as the nation was slipping into irreparable bankruptcy.

 Nor does it include U.S. silver nickels (1942-45).
 For over three years, five-cent coins were 35% silver.
 Nickel for plating armor on WWII's tanks and ships was too valuable to use in coins.